-dence.
-"The house serves as a perpetual legal title" to house rent, and "thus it comes" that the value of a house can be paid back in rent two, three, five or ten times.
-The "legal title" does not help us a jot to discover how it really "does come", and therefore I said that Mülberger would have been able to find out how it really "does come" only by inquiring how the house becomes a legal title.
-We discover this only after we have examined, as I did, the economic nature of house rent, instead of quarrelling with the legal expression under which the ruling class sanctions it.-Anyone who proposes the taking of economic steps to abolish rent surely ought to know a little more about house rent than that it "represents the tribute which the tenant pays to the perpetual title of capital".^a To this Mülberger answers, "A description is one thing, an explanation another."
+But all the economic investigations into house rent will not enable us to turn the abolition of the rented dwelling into "one of the most fruitful and magnificent aspirations which has ever sprung from the womb of the revolutionary idea."
+In order to accomplish this we must translate the simple fact from sober economics into the really far more ideological sphere of jurisprudence.
+"The house serves as a perpetual legal title" to house rent, and "thus it comes" that the value of a house can be paid back in rent two? three, five or ten times.
+The "legal title" does not help us a jot to discover how it really "does come," and therefore I said that Mülberger would have been able to find out how it really "does come" only by inquiring how the house becomes a legal title.
+We discover this only after we have examined, as I did, the economic nature of house rent, instead of quarrelling with the legal expression under which the ruling class sanctions it.
+Anyone who proposes the taking of economic steps to abolish rent surely ought to know a little more about house rent than that it "represents the tribute which the tenant pays to the perpetual title of capital."
+To this Mulberger answers, "A description is one thing, an explanation another."

 We have thus converted the house, although it is by no means everlasting, into a perpetual legal title to house rent.
-We find, no matter how "it comes", that by virtue of this legal title, the house brings in its original value several times over in the form of rent.
+We find, no matter how "it comes," that by virtue of this legal title, the house brings in its original value several times over in the form of rent.
 By the translation into legal phraseology we are happily so far removed from economics that we now can see no more than the phenomenon that a house can gradually get paid for in gross rent several times over.
-As we are thinking and talking in legal terms, we apply to this phenomenon the measuring stick of right, of justice, and find that it is unjust, that it is not in accordance with the "conception of right of the revolution", whatever that may be, and that therefore the legal title is no good.
+As we are thinking and talking in legal terms, we apply to this phenomenon the measuring stick of right, of justice, and find that it is unjust, that it is not in accordance with the "conception of right of the revolution," whatever that may be, and that therefore the legal title is no good.
 We find further that the same holds good for interest-bearing capital and leased agricultural land, and we now have the excuse for separating these classes of property from the others and subjecting them to exceptional treatment.
-This consists in the demands: 1) to deprive the owner of the right to give notice to quit, the right to demand the return of his property; 2) to give the lessee, borrower or tenant the gratuitous use of the object transferred to him but not belonging to him; and 3) to pay off the owner in instalments over a long period without interest.
+This consists in the demands: 1) to deprive the owner of the right, to give notice to quit, the right to demand the return of his property; 2) to give the lessee, borrower or tenant the gratuitous use of the object transferred to him but not belonging to him; and 3) to pay off the owner in instalments over a long period without interest.
 And with this we have exhausted the Proudhonist "principles" from this angle.
-This is Proudhon's "social liquidation".
+This is Proudhon's "social liquidation."